Install Citrix SD-WAN VPX Standard Edition on Azure - Release Version 9.3

 - Create a new Virtual Network (VNET) or use an existing VNET.
 This is the most critical step for deployment as this step chooses the subnets to be assigned to the interfaces of the SD-WAN VM.

-- You can now assign the required subnets to each of the interfaces in the VM.
+You can now assign the required subnets to each of the interfaces in the VM.
 The ordering for assigning subnets is WAN, LAN, and Management respectively.
 Choose as required and click OK.
-In the following image, you are assigning the subnets to each of the interfaces.

 - Verify all the configuration details and click OK.